-The IRS states that travel by airplane between your home and your business destination can be a deduction for business travel.
+Can You Write off Flights for Work?The IRS states that travel by airplane between your home and your business destination can be a deduction for business travel.
 If you were provided an airline ticket or you’re riding free as a result of a frequent traveler or similar program, your cost is zero and you have nothing to deduct.

-You can claim the price of a toll, if you incur that expense while traveling away from your tax home for a business-related reason.
+Can You Write off Tolls for Work on Taxes?You can claim the price of a toll, if you incur that expense while traveling away from your tax home for a business-related reason.
 This is cost should not be associated with your regular commute to and from your regular place of business.
 You can write off your actual expenses for using car for business or you can use the Internal Revenue Service's standard mileage rate, which was 54.5 cents per business mile for tax year 2018 and 53.5 cents per business mile as of the 2017 tax year.

+Can You Write off Mileage?Drives for business, medical reasons or in support of a charitable organization, you can deduct that mileage on your taxes.
 As of January 1, 2020, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:

 - 57.5 cents per mile for business miles driven